Finding material on the web

 The web has changed the way we share things.
 Copying is as easy as 'right-click/save as...' but copyright -- which was designed for the print age -- means you can't use anything you find on the web simply because someone made it publicly available.
 However, there is a growing amount of material that is more open and able to be reused in various ways.
 Read the information below or check out some slides (with notes) on finding things online that you can reuse legally.

 What can I use from the web?

 - What is the source of the material?

 If it is labelled as coming from somewhere else, is embedded in a site, or just looks like it came from somewhere else and is unattributed, then most likely the copyright is held by someone else.
 Check the source for usage rights.
-For example: if a website has an image on it labelled as 'Getty images' or 'Photostock' or a photographer's name then the website doesn't own the rights, the named party does and this is where you would have to go to find out if you can use the image.
+For example: if a website has an image on it labelled as 'Getty images' or 'Photostock' or with a photographer's name then the website doesn't own the rights, the named party does.
+This is where you would have to go to find out if you can use the image.

 Other material may be open access.
 This means you are free to use it under the terms outlined.